 THE WRITTEN WORD: WHAT DID JESUS, THE APOSTLES, AND THE PSALMISTS SAY ABOUT THE WRITTEN WORD OF GOD?

-Many times I have felt the razor-sharp blade of truth, which is the word, pierce my sinful heart.
-It has served to expose and excise wickedness and deceit, and it has sliced the chains of sin and oppression off of my weary soul.
+Many times I have felt the razor-sharp blade of scripture pierce my deceitful heart.
+It has served to expose and excise wickedness and vanity, and it has sliced the chains of sin and oppression off of my weary soul.
 It has exposed the lusts of my flesh, and it has lifted my spirit and set my feet upon a rock and made my footsteps firm (Psalm 40).
 The written word, given to man by God himself, is life, truth and power, and as 1 Peter 1:25-26 says, men and their glory will fade away and die like grass under a scorching sun, but the word of the Lord will endure forever….

-Unfortunately, there is a trend in many evangelical circles to minimize and denigrate the written word of God, and to replace it with what is called “new wine.”
-This alleged new wine are supposed revelations from God, that are considered to be equal to or actually superior to scripture.
-I have heard it said by these charlatans that scripture was really for the past, but their new revelations are for today.
+Unfortunately, there is a trend in many “Christian”circles to minimize and even denigrate the written word of God, and to replace it with what is called “new wine” or simply a new, fresh word from God.
+These alleged new revelations are supposedly straight from the mouth of God, and are considered to be equal to or actually superior to scripture.
+Now who could ever question that??
+I have heard it said by these charlatans that scripture is for the past, but their new revelations are for today.
 This clearly contradicts everything that Jesus, Paul, Peter and the Psalmists said about the eternal nature of scripture.

-Unlike the God-breathed written word, the people pouring out this new wine did not walk and talk with Jesus; they did not hear Him preach and teach for 3 years; they did not travel broken and dusty roads with Him, and they did not watch Him suffer, die, and rise again – nor did Jesus appear to them, as he did to Paul, in blazing light, blinding and humbling them until they understood the true nature of God’s calling…that everything is a loss compared to the surpassing greatness of knowing Jesus Christ and His death and resurrection.
+Unlike the holy scriptures, which were inspired by God himself (2 Timothy 3:15-17), the people pouring out this new wine did not walk and talk with Jesus; they did not hear Him preach and teach for 3 years; they did not travel broken and dusty roads with Him, and they did not watch Him suffer, die, and rise again – nor did Jesus appear to them, as he did to Paul, in blazing light, blinding and humbling them until they understood the true nature of God’s calling…that everything is a loss compared to the surpassing greatness of knowing Jesus Christ and His death and resurrection.
 Yet these deceivers act as if their words have the same inherent power and value as scripture, which of course allows them to gain the fame, wealth, legitimacy and authority that they are really seeking.
 Not surprisingly, their new revelations rarely line up with the written word of God…yet there is just enough Christian language mixed in to fool those who don’t truly know and love the truth.
 Because the clever and brilliantly deceptive prophecies we are hearing and reading about emanate from the foolish and greedy heart of man rather then God…they will fade away like grass and burn, along with those who speak them( 2 Peter 2:1-19, Jude 1:3-7, Revelation 21:6-8, and Revelation 22:15).

 Every sermon we hear, every video we watch, and every word we speak must line up clearly with the unchanging word of God in order to be true, right, edifying and just in the sight of the one and only God, who lives and reigns in Heaven and by whom we will one day be judged.
 I am going to go through New Testament scriptures and several Psalms, which define or discuss the written word of God, which we are all called to eat, drink, and breathe as we follow God into eternity…